The debt snowball is a popular debt payoff strategy made famous by Dave Ramsey.

 In this article, you’ll learn who the debt snowball is for and who may want to avoid it.

 If you're looking to lower the interest rate on your student loans, check out Credible.
 We love Credible because it allows you to shop for lower rates on your student loans in 2 minutes with NO credit check.
-Plus, College Investor readers can get a $200 bonus when they refinance!
+Plus, College Investor readers can get up to a $1,000 bonus when they refinance!
 Check out Credible here.

 How Does The Debt Snowball Work?